 You can’t live in the world with such strong likes and dislikes, except that you have to if any piece of you wants any part of the good life.
 If any piece of you has any hope at all.
 When I fear that I’ve been ruined by tiny glimpses of holiness, by joy, then I realize that I have absolutely been ruined and perhaps it is the best thing about me.
 My yearning for something true amidst the long days in work that feels meaningless, my rejection of toil, my aching for the good life, my not knowing anymore what the good life is, my breathing of the Jesus prayer on the bus, my stealing extra minutes in the sun during my lunch break as if my life depends on it, my demanding that the future be different than the present.
 I’m holding onto my strong likes and dislikes, painful though that may be, ruined though it makes me.
 I’m demanding the good life, though it makes my long days of toil difficult sometimes.
 I’m refusing to shut down the part of me that yearns.

 I don’t know what will happen.
 Sometimes I’m at my job and it’s really, sincerely not that bad!
-In just a few months Isaiah and I will be leaving Chicago and everything will change again, maybe for the very good but maybe also not.
 I’ve just spent a beautiful weekend with my husband, taking long sips together of the good life, feeling at home together, warm and safe.
 But tomorrow, I’ll climb onto the bus again and ride away from all that.
 I’ll go to work.
 In the moment, when I’m at my job and I feel trapped, it always seems that the solution is just to get out and find something else.
 But out of the moment I know that this is not the way to solve problems, to resolve the yearning that is underneath it all.
 I have responsibilities, work is work, not everything will always be fun or comfortable, all these things I know.
 Maybe I am just soft, spoiled, maybe you really can’t live in the world with such strong likes and dislikes.
 Maybe the best thing to do is just suck it up and go to work.
 But I’m not sure that I buy that, at least not as a sentence for my entire life.
 There must be a way to live some sliver of the good life on earth.
 There must be.
 Maybe it will always be fleeting, maybe most of life from here on out will be encased in holy yearning, fiery and exhausting, full of long days at the industrial sewing machine (or insert other long-winded pointless-feeling thing to endure here), I don’t know.
 But I’m going to keep looking for it, fighting for the things I hope, making my quilts in my home where I feel safe and whole, feeling frustrated by flatness, by wrongness.
 I’m going to feel what I feel unapologetically, I’m going to tell people that love me when things are feeling hard, I’m going to let my likes and dislikes be stronger than ever.
 Because otherwise I don’t know who I am.
 Otherwise I’ll be nowhere at all, just riding the bus back and forth, sewing straight lines, passionless and complacent.

 Where do we bend?